-Lauren is a Web Content Writer at Recovery Brands.
-Before joining the company, she served as the Program Director for a community-based HIV/AIDS and cancer non-profit in San Francisco.
+Lauren is a Web Content Writer.
+She previously served as the Program Director for a community-based HIV/AIDS and cancer non-profit in San Francisco.

 Dr. Scot Thomas received his medical degree from the University of California, San Diego School of Medicine.
 During his medical studies, Dr. Thomas saw firsthand the multitude of lives impacted by struggles with substance abuse and addiction, motivating him to seek a clinical psychiatry preceptorship at the San Diego VA Hospital’s Inpatient Alcohol and Drug Treatment Program.

-Lauren is a Web Content Writer at Recovery Brands.
-Before joining the company, she served as the Program Director for a community-based HIV/AIDS and cancer non-profit in San Francisco.
+Lauren is a Web Content Writer.
+She previously served as the Program Director for a community-based HIV/AIDS and cancer non-profit in San Francisco.

 Dr. Scot Thomas received his medical degree from the University of California, San Diego School of Medicine.
 During his medical studies, Dr. Thomas saw firsthand the multitude of lives impacted by struggles with substance abuse and addiction, motivating him to seek a clinical psychiatry preceptorship at the San Diego VA Hospital’s Inpatient Alcohol and Drug Treatment Program.